knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

 Users should prefer native Broker implementations over the MTChannelBasedBroker and channel combo because it is usually more efficient.
 ## Prerequisites

-You need to have Knative Eventing installed.
+* You have Knative Eventing installed.

 ## Install a channel implementation